jeeminhan/Datathon/README.md

 ## Our approach
-Our appriach to the problem was multi-faceted.
-When we first started our problem we tried to approach things in a top down fashion, by having some idea of what the data would look like and creating our models based on thhat.
+Our approach to the problem was multi-faceted.
+When we first started our problem we tried to approach things in a top-down fashion, by having some idea of what the data would look like and creating our models based on that.
 We realized as we kept going that a lot of what we had in mind wasn't working out.
 We expected to find certain things in the data but it was hard for us to find those correlations in the data.
-That's why we turned to a more bottom-up approached where collecting data became our top priority.
+That's why we turned to a more bottom-up approach where collecting data became our top priority.

 The first data we scraped was the depression dataset which came from the CDC (https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2007).
 We used Python's BeautifulSoup and Requests libraries.
-Data collected was the proportion of all respondants that chose the option of "Several days", "More than half of the days", and Nearly evey day".
+Data collected was the proportion of all respondents that chose the option of "Several days", "More than half of the days", and Nearly every day".

 The same process was used to collect data on drug use in the United States.

-Data about songs was collected in multiple different places but eventually cleaned and aggregated together.
-The top 50 songs of the year was found from Billboard's top 100 list.
+Data about songs were collected in multiple different places but eventually cleaned and aggregated together.
+The top songs of the year were found from Billboard's top 100 list.
 Taking the artist and title of the song, the genius API was employed to return the lyrics for each song.
 This data was manipulated through NLTK's sentiment analysis to determine the positive, negative, neutral, and compound values.
 Finally, the Spotify Web API was used to determine more attributes of the top songs of each year.

 ## Analysis
-The main idea of the project was to see if popular song's and their possible message would affect the general population's mental health.
+The main idea of the project was to see if popular songs and their possible message would affect the general population's mental health.
 The average depression rate was compared to the average positive and negative sentiment rating on top songs.

 ### Depression vs Song

 ![image](https://user-images.githubusercontent.com/72060730/137621202-66802374-b25f-4cb5-bf79-73cc67ec8ed0.png)

-Although, nothing is conclusive, there may be some correation between depression and positive songs.
-One hypothesis our group establised was that as people were stuggling more with their mental health (2008), they turned to happier music which raised the overall score (as seen in 2010).
+Although nothing is conclusive, there may be some correlation between depression and positive songs.
+One hypothesis our group established was that as people were struggling more with their mental health (2008), they turned to happier music which raised the overall score (as seen in 2010).